Mo-Ali98/mint-your-nft/README.md

-# Mint you own NFT 👋
+# Mint your own NFT 👋

 ## A Web3 App that mint your own NFT collection using Solidity + Ethereum Smart Contracts